-We booked our first family surf camp in 2011, and within weeks of our return home had already decided to return the following year.
+We booked our first family surf camp in 2011, and within weeks of our return home had already decided to return for another surf adventure the following year.
 In and of itself, the camps are incredible, but it’s the local knowledge imparted by the Harrison family that makes the trip exceptional.

-Peaks N’ Swells family surf camps are offered in November, March and April — months that the Harrison’s know from experience offer great weather and predictable swells.
-The all-inclusive camps include breakfast, lunch and dinner, daily surf and yoga sessions, villa-style accommodations, massage, and professional photography (by none other than Karen herself).
+Peaks N’ Swells family surf camps are offered in November, March and April — months that the Harrisons know from experience offer great weather, warm water, and predictable swells.
+The all-inclusive surf camp package includes breakfast, lunch and dinner, daily surf coaching and yoga sessions, villa-style accommodations, massage, and professional photography (by none other than Karen herself).

-Unlike many resorts where times are set for meals or surf lessons based on convenience, Peaks N’ Swells religiously checks the tide charts to make sure you and your kids are in the best possible conditions at the best possible break.
+Unlike many resorts where times are set for meals or surf lessons are based on convenience, Peaks N’ Swells religiously checks the tide charts to make sure you and your kids are in the best possible conditions at the best possible break.
 If Internet is down, Hillary calls her friends around the peninsula to get a first hand report on what’s happening in the surf.
+It makes it one of the best surf camps in Costa Rica, and an ideal place for kids to learn to surf.

-While the camp kept us busy for part of every day (read this post on Mother of all Trips for a more detailed review), we did tap into the Harrison’s extensive knowledge of the Nicoya Peninsula do some exploring.
+While the camp and surf school kept us busy for part of every day (read this post on Mother of all Trips for a more detailed review), we did tap into the Harrison’s extensive knowledge of the Nicoya Peninsula do some exploring.

 Montezuma Waterfall: One of the most memorable of those excursions was a hike to the Montezuma Waterfall.
 Hilary told us that the “old school” route was to bypass the first pool and continue hiking to the top where we would be rewarded by a rope swing and majestic views from the top of the waterfall, and she was spot on.
 The hike is technically challenging, especially for small children, but so worth it.